Moving to Portugal from the UK

 Select the size of your move to get free quotes

-First, you're allowed to spend three months in Portugal without a visa.
-During this time, you can start making this move permanent by acquiring a visto para obtenção de autorização de residência – which literally translates as ‘visa to obtain a residence permit’.
+Firstly, yes you can move to Portugal after Brexit.
+You're allowed to spend three months in Portugal without a visa and during this time, you can start making the move permanent by acquiring a visto para obtenção de autorização de residência – which literally translates as ‘visa to obtain a residence permit’.

-You can request this visa for many reasons, including work, scientific research or teaching, self-employment, and studying.
-It’ll allow you to stay in the country for four months, and to move onto the next step.
+You can request this visa for many reasons, including work, scientific research or teaching, self-employment and studying.
+It’ll allow you to stay in the country for four months and to move on to the next step of your visa process.

 Next, do exactly what it says on the visa, and obtain a residence permit (autorização de residência).

-When applying, you’ll need to show that you have enough money to get by and a place to live, along with other requirements that are specific to your reasons for applying.
+When applying, you’ll need to show that you have enough money to get by and afford somewhere to live, along with other requirements that are specific to your reasons for applying (see the section above for more details on exactly what you’ll need).

 If you’re successful, you’ll be given the right to reside in Portugal for a year, which can be renewed for up to five years – at which point you can apply for a permanent residence visa.